shahaadesh5/idataprep-flask-angular/README.md

 The application should run on http://localhost:4200/

-To run the backend server for processing data, redirect to backend folder and run 'python3 app.py' command.
+To run the backend server for processing data, redirect to backend folder and run 'flask run' command.
+Make sure you have python, pip and flask installed on your machine.
+The backend server should be running on port 5000.

 There's a test dataset available, user can upload their own dataset only if it has categorical data.